sami2py/sami2py/README.rst

   import sami2py

 sami2py will remind you to set the top level directory that will hold the model output.
+This should be a string containing the path to the directory you want to store the data in, such as `path='/Users/me/data/sami2py' or `path='C:\home\data'.

 .. code-block:: python